What's the best time to visit Badlands National Park?

 On the hundreds of square miles of park land, you can also see animals living and dead—modern species such as bighorn sheep, and fossils of animals including saber-toothed cats.

-A trip to Badlands National Park is a must while you are in South Dakota.
+A trip to Badlands National Park is a must-visit on any trip to South Dakota.
 Keep reading for advice on when to visit, when to visit to save money, and more.

 Overall Best Time to Visit Badlands National Park